 Many different factors can cause a cracked slab in Texas.
 However, when you hire a Houston foundation repair company, they will help diagnose the issue so it can’t recur.
 Without this crucial piece of the puzzle, you could continue to be at risk for future foundation damage.

 In general, the cause of concrete slab damage is found either above or below.

-Concrete is extremely strong, able to hold up enormous weight, but it lacks tensile strength – that is, it succumbs easily to side-on pressure that forces it to bend.
+Concrete is extremely strong, able to hold up the enormous weight, but it lacks tensile strength – that is, it succumbs easily to side-on pressure that forces it to bend.
 Your repair team will evaluate whether a large object, such as a tub or pool, may be at fault and if there are any side-on pressures.

-By far the most common, damage from below the foundation is related to water drainage issues, weak soil, and so on.
+By far, the most common damage from below the foundation is related to water drainage issues, weak soil, and so on.
 Concrete is highly porous, so it will absorb a great deal of moisture if rainwater drains toward the foot of the building.
 This excessive moisture can lead to cracks and weakening.

 Whereas drainage problems zap the foundation’s strength over months or years, a water leak in piping that runs under the slab can wreak havoc within a much shorter period of time.
 Between soil movement and hydrostatic pressure, the slab is placed under tremendous strain it cannot handle for long.

-With that in mind, you should always call for a Houston foundation repair comapny if you notice wet spots in and around the concrete slab.
+With that in mind, you should always call for a Houston foundation repair company if you notice wet spots in and around the concrete slab.
 Even if there are no noticeable cracks today, it is only a matter of time before the problem becomes serious.